rticommunity/rticonnextdds-medtech-reference-architecture/system_arch/qos/README.md

 [SecureAppsQos.xml](./SecureAppsQos.xml) also defines one profile for each DomainParticipant in a similar way to that of **NonSecureAppsQos.xml**, but with security configuration added.

-[SecureAppsQos.xml](./SecureAppsQos.xml) defines a QoS snippet - *CommonSecuritySettings* defines common configuration to enable security and point to the common permissions CA, identity CA, and governance files.
+[SecureAppsQos.xml](./SecureAppsQos.xml) defines a QoS snippet - *Demo1and2CommonSecuritySettings* defines common configuration to enable security and point to the common permissions CA, identity CA, and governance files.

 ## XML QoS Best Practices